 However, if you are courageous enough to sacrifice the security of the maker's guarantee, there is something you can do to help fix some of the above-mentioned problems.
 One evening, whilst trying out some different reedplates with the MR-300 comb and covers, I wondered what would happen if I were to replace one of the covers with a standard Marine Band coverplate.
 (Because the reedplates of the MR-300 are not designed to be exposed to the lips, adding the Marine Band upper cover made the harp a bit uncomfortable to play.)
 I immediately noticed something - all of a sudden I could hit the hole 10 overdraw quite easily without blocking the appropriate hole in the lower cover (although the note sounded much cleaner if I did block that hole).
 Previously, that note had been almost impossible for me to hit on the D MR-300.
 I quickly assembled the harp with the upper cover of the Overdrive and the lower cover of a Marine Band and I found that I could now readily play overblows in the "normal" fashion (although again, they were much stronger with the upper cover holes blocked) and the hole 1 overblow which had proved so elusive when I first tried out the harp, now came quite easily.
 Even better, the draw bends in holes 2 and 3 had lost their tendency to become unstable at the lower limit of the bends.
 After pondering this for a while, I realised that the additional reed chambers were only really necessary for holes 1-6 blow (the upper cover) and holes 7-10 draw (the lower cover).
 I mentioned this to a friend of mine, who drew my attention to a posting on harp-l that I must have overlooked.
-Masaru Hashimoto (the engineer who designed the Overdrive for Suzuki) had arrived at a similar solution.
+Masaru Hashimoto, the engineer who designed the Overdrive for Suzuki, had arrived at a similar solution.
 (Masaru's personal website is long gone, but thanks to the Internet Achive's Wayback Machine, here is an archived copy of his page on this mod, from 2008.)

 Basically, what Masaru has done, is to break off the partitions between some of the chambers in the covers, leaving blow reeds 1-6 with one large chamber in the lower cover and individual chambers in the upper cover.
 Similarly, he has left the individual chambers in the lower cover for draw reeds 7-10, but made it so that there is one large chamber over them in the top cover.
 I tried doing this on one of my own MR-300s, using a small grinding wheel on my electric drill.
 After getting a lungful of noxious fumes, I decided that Masaru's way was the best, so I finished the job by breaking the appropriate partitions using a pair of pliers.